 - Loop lighting

-Today we’re going to look at short lighting and broad lighting, because four of the above five lighting patterns can be used as either:
+Today we’re looking at short lighting portraits and broad lighting portraits, because four of the above five lighting patterns can be used as either:

 - Broad lighting or